buehlmaier/MFIN7036-student-blog-2022-02/content/MoneyMaker-Post-01.md

 ---
-Title: Application of NLP in financial real-time event monitoring and Financial Express——Take Tesla as an example
+Title: Application of NLP in financial real-time event monitoring and Financial Express——Take Tesla as an example (Group Money Maker)
-Date: 2022-03-29 9:00
+Date: 2022-03-30 23:07
 Category: Progress Report
 ---